bugladen/NadekoBot/docs/guides/Linux Guide.md

 and then press `enter` key.

-Once installation is completed you should see the options again.
+When installation is complete, you will see the options again.

 Next, check out:
 ##### Part IV - Setting up credentials